-DR JEAN CARLET, FOUNDER AND PRESIDENT, WAAAR, ARCHITECT OF THE NATIONAL PLAN TO PRESERVE ANTIBIOTICS, MOH, FRANCE AND GARANCE UPHAM, VICE-PRESIDENT, WAAAR
+DR JEAN CARLET, FOUNDER AND PRESIDENT, WAAAR, ARCHITECT OF THE NATIONAL PLAN TO PRESERVE ANTIBIOTICS.
+FRANCE AND GARANCE UPHAM, VICE-PRESIDENT, WAAAR

 Antibiotics are in great danger (1).
 Antibiotic resistance has increased dramatically in the last few years, and very few new compounds have been marketed in the recent years or will be made available in the next few years.
 Therefore, antibiotic resistance represents one of the most important public health issues of our time (2,3).
-Resistance to antibiotics is due to many factors, in particular the overuse of antibiotics in both humans and animals, and the cross-transmission of resistant micro-organisms in both the community, the hospitals and livestock.
-The presence of antibiotics and resistant micro-organisms in the environment is also a key mechanism.
+Resistance to antibiotics is due to many factors, in particular the overuse of antibiotics in both humans and animals, and the cross-transmission of resistant microorganisms in both the community, the hospitals and livestock.
+The presence of antibiotics and resistant microorganisms in the environment is also a key mechanism.

-ntibiotics are very special drugs because their target respiratory infections, or for simple colonization, in particular is a living one, able to adapt and become resistant to the drug.
-This is very unique!
-In addition, the effect of antibiotics is not only visible in the treated patient, but also in other patients, since antibiotics act not only on the micro-organism(s) responsible for the treated infection, but also on the commensal flora, in particular the digestive microbiota.
-The gut is the silent epicentre of antibiotic resistance, because the antibiotics modify profoundly the gut microbiome, and allow resistant micro-organisms to grow and to colonize this organ for prolonged periods of time (4).
+to the drug.
+This is unique!
+In addition, the effect of antibiotics is not only visible in the treated patient, but also in other patients, since antibiotics act not only on the microorganism(s) responsible for the treated infection, but also on the commensal flora, in particular the digestive microbiota.
+The gut is the silent epicentre of antibiotic resistance, because the antibiotics modify profoundly the gut microbiome, and allow resistant microorganisms to grow and to colonize this organ for prolonged periods of time (4).
 Those resistant strains can then be transferred to other patients in the hospitals, or to relatives in the community.
-Antibiotics, and resistant micro-organisms present in the effluents can contaminate the environment (5,6).
+Antibiotics, and resistant microorganisms present in the effluents can contaminate the environment (5,6).
 Microorganisms carried by animals can contaminate humans via either the environment or the food chain.

 Antibiotics are overused nearly everywhere.
 There are huge differences in their usage between countries.
 For example, Scandinavian countries use one third of the amount used by countries like France and Greece.
 There is a clear relationship between the consumption of antibiotics and the resistance level.
 It is more than unlikely that Scandinavian patients are less well treated than patients in France or Greece!
 It is known that between one third and half of the antibiotic therapies are either unnecessary or inappropriate, both in the inpatient and in the outpatient settings.
-Patients are very often treated for asymptomatic bacteriuria.
-Even when the treatment is indicated, patients are often treated for too long a period of time
+Patients are very often treated with antibiotics for viral diseases, in particular for upper tract only, healthcare professionals, researchers, patients and ntibiotics are very special drugs because their target respiratory infections, or for simple colonization, in particular is a living one, able to adapt and become resistant for asymptomatic bacteriuria.
+Even when the treatment is indicated, patients are often treated for too long a period of time.